sahib/misc/performance/4_io.rst

        sequentially in forward direction.
 This is also a heavily optimized case.
 Avoid excessive seeking, even for SSDs (syscall overhead + page cache has a harder time what you will read next)
-    5. Small writes of even a single byte will evict a complete page from the page cache.
-TODO: is that even correct?
+    5. Small writes of even a single byte will mark a complete page from the page cache as dirty, i.e. it needs to be written.
+       If done for many pages this will have an impact.
     6. Every file is stored with metadata and some overhead.
 Prefer to join small files to bigger ones by application logic.
     7. mmap() can be very useful, especially in seek-heavy applications.